indus/dv-scalebar/src/docs/docs/usage.md

 ## More

-This was a brief overview of the four most common attributes.
+This was a brief overview of the four most commonly used attributes.
 They will be explained in more detail on the following pages, along with additional layout and color attributes.
-Use the navigation on the left (the "menu" on mobile) to jump to a specific section.
+Use the navigation on the left (**Menu-Button** on mobile) to jump to a specific section.